 Jelly Balls can have milky brown to yellow color and look like a large, half-mushroom.
-It differs from most other jellyfish by having a more muscular body and the fact that it is a good swimmer.
-The “bell” reaches about 8 to 10 inches wide and is lined with brown pigment.
+It differs from most other jellyfish in that it has a more muscular body and that it is a good swimmer.
+The “bell” reaches about eight to 10 inches wide and is lined with brown pigment.
 He has short, excellent oral arms with secondary mouth folds, called scapulets, at the base of the bell to catch small prey.

 Believe it or not, cannonball jellyfish are commercially harvested as food for humans.

-The population of these jellyfish is distributed in the deepest ocean in the world, which is the Pacific, the mid regions of the Atlantic Ocean, and in waters of New England, all the way to Brazil.
-Warm waters with an average temperature of 74 degrees Fahrenheit is considered ideal for these swimmers.
+The population of these jellyfish is distributed in the deepest oceans in the world, including the Pacific, the mid regions of the Atlantic Ocean, and in the waters of New England, all the way to Brazil.
+Warm waters with an average temperature of 74 degrees Fahrenheit are considered ideal for these swimmers.